 In my experience, when building cross-platform React Native apps, some clients focus more on iOS before building an Android version of their app.
 Therefore, it often makes sense to build the entire app with an iOS-like appearance, and this package is great for that.
 It also has a helpful README.

 React Native DateTimePicker is implemented in accordance with iOS and Android development guidelines and uses its native system components under the hood.

 This package is also actively maintained by the React Native community, which is responsible for the best available open-source libraries in React Native.
-At the time of writing, the last commit was made on Sept.
-18.
+At the time of writing, the last commit was made in January 2021.

 This package has a descriptive README and is up to date with one of the newest React Native versions.
 This makes it one of the strongest candidates if you’re looking for a date and time picker with a native feel for your app.

 This library has a ton of features, and available props are outlined in the README.
 It has a simple installation guide and a helpful example usage section.